thriveweb/greatstart/content/centres/mildura-central.md

       have absolutely no hesitation recommending Mildura Central Early Learning Centre!
 directorStatement:
-  content: >-
-    I have been working in Early childhood for 9 years here at Mildura Central Early Learning Centre and hold a Diploma of Early Childhood.
-My Strong passion and excitement for the Early Years is supported through the Victorian Early Years Learning Framework and many Professional Developments.
-    I have explored learning and development with all age groups as Educational Leader with inspiration from Reggio Emilia and our local community.

-    I look forward to meeting and working with you and your family
+  content: "I have been working here at Mildura Central Early Learning Centre since 2016 and hold a Diploma in Early Childhood Education and Care.
+My passion and excitement for the Early Years is supported through the Victorian Early Years Learning Framework and the many Professional Developments.
+I am passionate about children’s wellbeing and love to support the team in our Kimochi Program.
+I have explored learning and development with all age groups and have a driven inspiration from Reggio Emilia and our local community.\r\n\nI look forward to meeting and working with you and your family."
-  image: /images/uploads/bree.jpg
+  image: /images/uploads/hannah-cox_photo_3-2025-website.jpg
   title: >-
-    Hello, my name is Bree Harding and I am the Assistant Director at Mildura Central Early Learning Centre.
+    Hello, my name is Hannah Cox and I am the Assistant Director at Mildura Central Early Learning Centre.
 gallery:
   - image: /images/uploads/istock-516621014_supe_crop.jpg